Email this link to a friend.

 3) The Incubator chambers are labeled with the patient's name.
 The labels are discarded once the patient's embryo transfer is over.

-4) The Nurse witnesses the procedure while the embryologist loads the embryos and hands over the catheter to doctor for transfer.
+4) The Nurse witnesses the procedure while the embryologist loads the embryos and hands over the catheter to the doctor for transfer.

-How long can we store the embryos once we freeze them ?
+How long can we store the embryos once we freeze them?

-Ans: There is no time limit for storage of frozen embryos.
+Ans: There is no time limit for the storage of frozen embryos.
 The embryos can be stored for years, once they are frozen.
 However proper maintenance of cryocans in which the embryos are stored should be ensured, to make sure they are filled with liquid nitrogen regularly.
 Also, there is a storage fee which needs to be paid annually

-How can some embryos have 3 cells ?
+How can some embryos have 3 cells?

-Why don't all the normal embryos implant ?
+Why don't all the normal embryos implant?

 Ans: Even though an embryo may look completely normal, this does not mean that it is genetically normal.
 Human reproduction is not very efficient, and over 60% of all embryos even in young fertile couples have been proven to be genetically abnormal.